bsgriggs/mendix-react-flow/README.md

 The React Flow library requires the container to have a predefined size.
 Set the width and height as a string of CSS distances.

 **Zoom**
 Either have the widget zoom to a specific scale on load or attempt to show the full render.
-The Navigation Zoom is the zoom after the user clicks on the node arrow buttons. *Note: if the focus override is set when the widget loads, the widget will use the focus zoom instead.*
+The Navigation Zoom is the zoom after the user clicks on the node arrow buttons. *Note: if `Nodes -> Customization -> Focus Override` is set when the widget loads, the widget will use the focus zoom instead.*

 Note: the default zoom is to the point (400, 0), which _should_ make (0,0) in the center-top of the display.